PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 ### Building and Deploying

-The exporter is full Python application based on [Sanic](https://sanic.dev/) framework.
+The exporter is a Go application based on the Prometheus Go client library and [Resty](https://github.com/go-resty/resty), a simple but reliable HTTP and REST client library for Go .
 It is preferably built and launched via Docker.
 You can also scale the exporter deployment to multiple containers on Kubernetes thanks to the stateless nature of the application.

 ---